JadenFurtado/security_writeups/just for fun/readme.md

 Spooling is notorious for buffer overflow vulnerabilities.
 I won't exploit this as I said before, only me disclosing vulnerabilities.

+* If you do want to see how printers are exploited, check <a href="https://www.trendmicro.com/vinfo/in/threat-encyclopedia/vulnerability/164/buffer-overflow-in-print-spooler-vulnerability">this article</a> out

 ### Type 2 vulnerabilities: Incorrect configuration of web applications

 Again, we will use google and search something along the lines of: " db_password filetype:env "